jasonbayton/11ty/_src/projects/splash/mi.md

 <p>MANAGED INFO makes for a great in-kiosk shortcut for device information, particularly if the MDM/EMM doesn't offer similar on-device contextual information; just turn off all but the revelant cards, and deploy to devices.</p>

 <p>Need more still?
-Show important identifiers like serial and IMEI with an organisation licence.</p>
+Show important identifiers like serial and IMEI with the device info cards.</p>

 [Check out the quickstart](/projects/managed-info/support/get-started/)